- Understand the importance of having rules to maintain order at home, at school, in their community, and in their country

 - Shh!
 We're Writing the Constitution by Jean Fritz

-- Examples of Classroom Standards (PDF)
+- Optional: Examples of Classroom Standards printable

 - Prepare a poster from poster board entitled "Our Classroom Constitution."

-Step 1: Anticipatory Set: Divide class into two teams.
+Step 1: Divide the class into two teams.
 Give Team A a simple math problem (grade level appropriate).
 When they answer it correctly, give Team A 30 points.
 Give Team B a math problem and 100 points when they answer it correctly.
 The object of the game is to score the team differently and unfairly.
 Students should quickly understand that the game is unfair.
 At the end of the game, allow students to discuss their reactions and feelings.

 Step 2: Discuss the importance of rules.
 Ask the students the following questions: